HCharles-Maxwell/Charles-Maxwell/README.md

 This is the personal public site of Charles Maxwell.<br />
 This site may contain proprietary information protected under copyright.
 Please treat all content within this site as confidential and for your eyes only.

-If you have entered into this site in error, please contact <a href="mailto:CharlesMaxwell87@gmail.com" target="_blank">The Administrator</a> and exit this site immediately or we will reach out and contact you. <br /> All rights reserved.
+If you have entered into this site in error, please contact <a href="mailto:CharlesMaxwell87@gmail.com" target="_blank">The Administrator</a> and exit this site<br /> All rights reserved.